Diversity matters when applying for NED roles

 Regardless of your background or level of experience, you must make your case about what attributes you bring to the table and how they will enhance the board.
 Board diversity matters in its various strands and can set you apart from the competition.
 It is worth researching the current board members to determine what areas of diversity you can address.
 Do they lack the diversity or diverse insights that you can offer?

-Gaining a board appointment has always been competitive, even more so today.
-Accepting this truth is the first step to better articulating your specific value to a board.
+Gaining a NED appointment has always been competitive, even more so today.
+Accepting this truth is the first step to better articulating your value to a board.
 This will separate you from your competitors and dare them not to appoint you.
 That is what our Board Appointment Training Series helps you do.

 About the Author